Challenge Open Access

 Nurses, technicians, and volunteers with varying amounts of training recorded the ECGs for this project.
 In the intended application, the recordists (those making ECG recordings) will not necessarily have had experience.
 Since the goal of this challenge is to investigate if laypersons can be assisted via software in collecting high-quality ECGs reliably, the recordings gathered for this challenge include ECGs made by volunteers with minimal training.

-The data are provided in both CSV format, compatible with the Challenge Android API, as well as standard PhysioBank (compact binary) formats, readable using the WFDB software package and the PhysioBank ATM (which can convert them to tab-separated text, Matlab, or EDF formats).
+Data for the Challenge are available in the "Files" section below.
+The data are provided in both CSV format, compatible with the Challenge Android API (see the project files), as well as standard PhysioBank (compact binary) formats, readable using the WFDB software package.

 Three challenge data sets have been created from the collected ECGs: